gptflow/runchat/README.md

 - We used the `{{command}}` parameter so that a command could be set via a `-v` option or a interactive prompt;
 - We added an `args` object with an explanation for what `{{command}}` is used for.
 This explanation will be shown in the interactive prompt when you run runchat.
 - In the configuration file, you can break messages into parts for convenience, and we divided the message into 2 parts: the main prompt and the part with `{{command}}`.
 - Each message must have a `role` field where you should specify who is the author of the message.
 So far, we are using `user`.
-This will become an important part later in the section on Zero shot learning.
+This will become an important part later in the section on `one/few shot prompting` methods.

 ```bash
 npx runchat -c ./be-a-linux.json